-Welcome to our little corner of the internet!
-We are a husband and wife photography team based out of Pittsburgh, and we specialize in wedding and engagement photography!
-Here you will find just about everything you need to know about us and our most recent work!
+Welcome to my little corner of the internet!
+I am a wedding and creative branding photographer based out of Pittsburgh!
+Here you will find just about everything you need to know about me and my most recent work!
 Thanks for stopping by!

 Today I wanted to hop on the blog and share some “first look” experiences straight from some of our past clients.
 I would say that about a third of our couples choose to do a first look on their wedding day.
 Some couples love the idea right off the bat, while others want to stick with a more traditional experience of walking down the aisle and seeing each other for the first time in the church.
 Either option is fine by us, but we typically ask our couples to least consider a first look while they discuss the timeline of their wedding day.